Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Instead, it's a process that requires time, engagement, and considerable work consisting of collecting and analyzing information, impressions, and emotions.

-Of course, it's not always a conscious process, but undoubtedly when buying products in online stores, you are much less rational than you think.
+Of course, it's not always a conscious process, but when buying products in online stores, you are much less rational than you think.

 Although you aren't always aware of that, you put significant importance on your experiences and emotive reactions.